Speedy765/crypto-helper-tools/sell_aid_script/README.md

 ### Donation
 Made some nice profit while you did other stuff?
 Feel free to donate LTC on `LgmUnUTuUmR5sCKzxvrudFmXXyDHpY5KS7`

+### FAQ

+Will my funds be locked?

+No, since no order is placed until its time to sell.
+So you can always sell yourself.

 ## License

 The MIT License